Deliveries to hospitals and medical centers are unavailable for all products.

 Phalaenopsis orchids benefit from a well-draining orchid mix, such as bark or sphagnum moss, and regular fertilisation with a balanced orchid fertiliser every two weeks during the growing season.
 These orchids are easy to care for, making them popular for beginners and experienced growers.

-4. Arundina Graminifolia
+4. Arundina graminifolia

 Also known as the Bamboo Orchid, Arundina graminifolia is an orchid native to Southeast Asia, including Singapore.
 This plant can grow up to 6 feet tall with reedy, bamboo-like stems and narrow, grass-like leaves.